uklibraries/exploreuk-fa-mets-ead-converter/docs/mapping.md

 ## EAD

 Our finding aid collections in ExploreUK generally have an [EAD](https://loc.gov/ead/) file.
-Sometimes finding aid collections get deliberately processed without EADs.
-These decisions are made by content managers.
-Such collections are out of scope for the finding aid viewer and decidedly out of scope for this documentation.
+Content managers decide whether to process specific collections with or without EADs.
+The finding aid viewer and the METS + EAD &rarr; JSON converter only handle collections which have both METS and EAD.

 As of April 2024, we continue to use the EAD 2002 standard.